Zahoorahmed2003/FlavourfulBites/README.md

 ### Contact

-If you want to contact with me you can reach me at [linkedin](https://www.linkedin.com/in/zahoor-ahmed-aaa3b6222/)
+If you want to contact me you can reach me at [linkedin](https://www.linkedin.com/in/zahoor-ahmed-aaa3b6222/)

 ### License

-This project is **free to use** and does not contains any license.
+This project is **free to use** and contains no license.